quzeem91/forggith-bi-performance-tracker/README.md

 Below is the **Sales Performance Overview** page from the Power BI dashboard.
 Additional report pages with further breakdowns are included throughout this report.

 [![Sales Overview Dashboard](./snapshots/report_snapshot.png)](https://app.powerbi.com/view?r=eyJrIjoiZjMxMDM5YWMtZGFjZi00NmNjLTk2ODEtNzkyZmEzYjNlNDZjIiwidCI6IjczZmFkNzQwLTYwNzgtNDk5My04NTZhLTM0YzNjOThhYjlmZSJ9&pageName=115c6479416b24895d0a)

+## Recommendations

+- Reward Loyalty Programme for Distributors
+- Additional rep to each team to get back old distributors
+- An inceptive for reps where they get something if number of distributors they have increased from prior year and revenue to be achieved across all product class
+-